eukras/refspy/README.md

 ### Creating references

-Shortcut functions can create simple references using any book name, abbreviation, code, or alias in the libraries list.
+Shortcut functions can create simple references using any book name, abbreviation, or alias in the libraries list.
 Firstly, we can create references from strings:

 ```